 You may apply either for the MA or the PhD program.
 PhD applicants are occasionally admitted to the MA instead.
-The MA is considered a terminal degree, but students who complete it can (and often do) petition to continue into the PhD.
-In such cases, most of the work completed for the MA can generally be rolled over into the PhD program.
+The Classics MA and RelA MA are terminal degrees, but students who complete the RelA MA can petition to continue into the RelA PhD.
+In such cases, most of the work completed for the RelA MA can generally be rolled over into the PhD program.

 If your native language is not English, you should arrange to take the TOEFL test.
 Please self-report your scores in your application.
 Official score reports are only required upon offer of admission.
 For detailed instructions on submission of official scores and on requests for exemption, please see the University of Minnesota’s Office of Graduate Admissions page on English Language Proficiency Information.